lnqs/textual-image/README.md

 ## Development

 This project uses [uv](https://docs.astral.sh/uv/) for dependency management and running development tools.
+With [just](https://github.com/casey/just) installed, run `just` for all checks, or `just matrix` to run tests on Python 3.12–3.14.

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/), then sync the project with all optional extras and dev dependencies: